tlapinsk/Search-YouTube-Data-API-js/README.md

 1. Flashing black circle on returned YouTube results.
 I believe it is from [Bootstrap-Material-Design's](https://github.com/FezVrasta/bootstrap-material-design) ripple effect

 ## Getting in touch
-Feel free to shoot me any questions at tim.lapinskas@gmail.com!
+Feel free to shoot over any questions to tim.lapinskas@gmail.com!